Don’t see your question, contact us.

 How does AIDSVu differ from maps provided by the CDC?

 Both AIDSVu and the CDC maps are built using the same data from CDC surveillance programs.
-However, AIDSVu also displays city-level data (ZIP Code, community area, ward, and census tract) on HIV prevalence, new diagnoses, and care continuum, which the CDC does not currently publish.
+However, AIDSVu also displays city-level data on HIV prevalence, new diagnoses, and care continuum, which the CDC does not currently publish.
 CDC maps also offer some content that AIDSVu does not, including data on other infections, such as acute viral hepatitis and other sexually transmitted infections.

 How does AIDSVu differ from other maps produced from some states?